JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   -o json
 ```

-The grant returned `consentType: Principal`, resource `Mad-Hat-Legacy-Sync-Service`, scope `Legacy.Sync`.

 > ![OAuth2 Permission Grant](evidence/10a-oauth2-permission-grant.png)
-> *Validation: The OAuth permission grant confirms that `Mad-Hat-Labs-App` received delegated access to `Mad-Hat-Legacy-Sync-Service` through the `Legacy.Sync` scope.*
+> *Highlighted: `consentType: Principal`, resource `Mad-Hat-Legacy-Sync-Service`, scope `Legacy.Sync`.*

+The consent wrote an `OAuth2PermissionGrant` into the directory.
+It outlived the browser session that created it.

-The configured callback then received the authorization response.
+### Capturing the authorization response

+With the grant in place, I confirmed where the resulting authorization response was delivered.

 > ![Token Capture Demonstration](evidence/11-token-captured.png)
-> *Validation: The configured `OAuth callback` successfully received the authorization response, demonstrating that the `redirect path` was operational.*
+> *Highlighted: the configured callback receiving the authorization response.*

+The configured redirect URI received the response.
+The delivery path works.

+### Decoding the callback value

-I URL-decoded the redirect data to inspect the value carried in the callback.
+The response carried URL-encoded data, so I decoded it to inspect the value in readable form.

 > ![CyberChef URL Decode](evidence/12-cyberchef-url-decode.png)
-> *Validation: `URL decoding` confirmed the value carried in the `callback` and allowed the authorization response to be inspected in its decoded form.*
+> *Highlighted: the decoded value carried in the callback, redacted.*

-**Finding:** consent wrote a persistent delegated grant into the directory, and the redirect URI sent the resulting authorization response outside the tenant.
-The flow required no authentication from the victim, only approval, which is why it produced no suspicious sign-in.
+Consent wrote a persistent delegated grant into the directory, and the redirect URI sent the resulting authorization response outside the tenant.
+The flow required no authentication from the victim, only approval, which is why it produces no suspicious sign-in.
 This is a **confused deputy** pattern: a trusted application acting on a request it should never have authorized.
 Nothing in the chain is a vulnerability.
 Every component behaves as designed.

 ---